 Make a checklist that covers logistics.
 Do you have transportation?
 What's covered by insurance?
 Are there legal, financial, and business affairs you need to work on?
 Do you need help with household chores and care?

 Many families are surprised by the financial burden.
 If you need help, talk to an elder care attorney.
-He can help you understand issues about disability payments and social security.
+They can help you understand issues about disability payments and social security.

 Expect Highs and Lows

 It's normal for your loved one to have a range of emotions.
-He may be upbeat and happy one minute, then sad or withdrawn the next.
+They may be upbeat and happy one minute, then sad or withdrawn the next.